|PC-1512 and the Fall of Amstrad|

 Page 1 of 3

-Sir Alan Sugar may currently be best known for the TV series The Apprentice, and remembered as Chairman of Tottenham Hotspur Football Club.
-But anybody who understands the significance of WYSIWYG, will think of him as a computer pioneer who made the PC an affordable commodity.
+Lord Sugar may currently be best known for the TV series The Apprentice, and, by a select few, remembered as Chairman of Tottenham Hotspur Football Club.
+But anybody who understands the significance of WYSIWYG, will think of Alan Sugar as a computer pioneer who made the PC an affordable commodity.

 Most computers companies start out as computer companies.
 They are usually enthusiastic about computers and technology in general.
 Their founders want to see their names, or their company names, associated with computing on a long term basis.